Talha-Siddiqui3/Android-Custom-AlertBox/README.md

   alertBox?.hideDialog()
 ```

-### To listen for buttonClickEvents implement the CustomAlertBoxListener in your main class/use anonymous class
+### To listen for buttonClickEvents implement the CustomAlertBoxListener in your main activity class / use anonymous class

 ```
+//Use this
    alertBox?.customAlertBoxButtonListener = object : CustomAlertBoxButtonListener {
             override fun onCentreButtonClick() {